ammarShahab/laravel-12-react-js-crud-back-complete/README.md

 7. go to xammp => mysql admin

-8. now to create model and migration for post so in terminal "php artisan make:model Post -m" which will create a file in database => migration "2025_10_30_195851_create_posts_table"
+8. now to create model and migration for post so in terminal "php artisan make:model Post -m" which will create 2 files one is in database => migration "2025_10_30_195851_create_posts_table" and another is app => Model => Post

 9.In .env file change the DB_DATABASE=laravel_12_react_js_crud_back_api and in db create a new db according to the name "laravel_12_react_js_crud_back_api".